-TIP - Working on a sheet of glass, MDF, or melamine will aid accurate bottom alignment of the sides and ends.
+TIP - Working on a glass sheet will aid accurate bottom alignment of the sides and ends.

-Assemble the two half boxes again using a flat surface to aid alignment.
+27) Assemble the two half boxes again using a flat surface to aid alignment.
 The box may twist a little to during this process due to the flexible nature of the materials, but do not worry unduly as the roof will bring everything back in line later.